rgrannell1/peruse/README.md

 - <kbd>2</kbd>: set speed to medium
 - <kbd>3</kbd>: set speed to fast
 - <kbd>`Space`</kbd>: pause / unpause

+### Tests

+Tests that:

+- scrolling stops / starts in the correct locations
+- the page title dynamically updates
+- pause and unpause works
+- each speed scrolls at the expected rate

 ### Stability Index